United-Philanthropy-Forum/km-starter-kit/README.md

 If the build:project command fails for some reason, part of the skeleton for the new site might already exist.
 If it does, delete both the Pantheon environment and the github repo created, if either exist.

-There is a lot of information about the build tools, which might help with debugging, in [The Pantheon Build tools README](https://github.com/pantheon-systems/terminus-build-tools-plugin)
+There is a lot of information about the build tools, which might help with debugging, in [The Pantheon Build tools README](https://github.com/pantheon-systems/terminus-build-tools-plugin).
+Pantheon also provides [thorough documentation](https://pantheon.io/docs/guides/build-tools) on the full scope of their build tools.

 ### How to delete a project made with this starter kit.